DTS-STN/babel-data-primer/README.md

 ### Step 3: Storing the data

-Once the "Persons" are all generated from the raw data, we simply need to store it in the appropriate database.
-The connection string for the database is a config setting.
-Each stored person will be used as a data point in the PDE.
+Once the "Persons" are all generated from the raw data, we simply need to store it in the simulation storage using the simulation API.
+The simulation engine URL is another config variable.
+It will call the `POST /Persons` endpoint with a list of the "persons" that will be stored.